SummaryRead the full fact sheet

 - have had .

-Common side effects of influenza vaccine include:
+Common side effects of the flu vaccine include:

 - drowsiness or tiredness